borisf/insta-search/README.md

 * Results view - where you see file set that include the text from the search line, use arrows to land to the relevant line

-* Once found the relevant line, press Enter, and the log file will be opened on the relevant line in your defined editor
+* Once found the relevant line, press Enter, and the log file will be opened on the relevant line within your defined editor

+## Download & Run
+To run, grab the [latest JAR](https://github.com/borisf/insta-search/releases) and run `java -jar insta-search.jar`

 **This is not an official Google product.**

-### License
+## License

 ```
 Copyright 2020 Google Inc.